 Students are placed on academic suspension when their cumulative and semester institutional GPA are below a 2.00 and they are already on academic probation.

-Students are required to sit out a suspension period unless they have participated in the Restart@Astate Program.
+Students are required to sit out a suspension period unless they are eligible to participate in the Restart@Astate Program.

 - they are not on a first suspension.

-- they have not been enrolled at Arkansas State University for more than 2 years.
+- they have not attended Arkansas State University for 2 or more years since the suspension was earned.

 Eligible students who take advantage of this opportunity are enrolled in the Restart Program.
 The main program requirement is enrollment in a one-credit, graded course.